babel/website/docs/plugin-proposal-class-properties.md

   }
 ```

-Without `{ "loose": false }`, the above code will compile to the following, using `Object.defineProperty`:
+When `loose` is set to `false`, the above code will compile to the following, using `Object.defineProperty`:

 ```js
 var Bork = function Bork() {